EmmaRamirez/emmaramirez.me/src/articles/2024/on-personal-sites.md

 ---
-title: "On Personal Sites"
+title: 'On Personal Sites'
 date: 2024-11-15
 tags: [web, personal]
-description: "Personal websites are an act of rebellion against the homogenization of the web.
-They are messy, idiosyncratic, and deeply human."
+description: 'Personal websites are an act of rebellion against the homogenization of the web.
+They are messy, idiosyncratic, and deeply human.'
 ---

 Personal websites are an act of rebellion against the homogenization of the web.
 They are messy, idiosyncratic, and deeply human.
 In an era of social media profiles that all look the same, a personal site is a statement of individuality.